jlgm/WhiteRabbitChallenge/README.md

 Use `make filter` to filter the words from dictionary.

 Then, run with `make run` - the program will start decoding.

+### Using Docker

+It is possible to run the program with docker.
+Use `make docker-setup` to build the image and then `make docker-run` to run.

 ## Algorithm